Brazil-nut poison frog

 The Brazil-nut poison frog (Adelphobates castaneoticus) is a species of frog in the family Dendrobatidae.
 It is endemic to the state of Pará in Brazil.
 The frog is believed to have received its common name from the fact that its tadpoles sometimes develop in the hard capsules of the Brazil nut tree, which are common in its range.
 The nuts fall to the forest floor where they are broken open by agoutis and other animals seeking the seeds, and empty husks fill with water.

 Description

 The Brazil-nut poison frog is a very small frog with a snout-to-vent length of 18 to 23 mm; females are usually larger than males.
 The dorsal surface is of a shiny black colour with spots and markings of white or various shades of yellow.
 There is a bright yellow or orange spot where the foreleg joins the body and two more similarly coloured spots on either side of the knee joint on the hind leg, which combine to make a single large spot when the animal is stationary.
 A further spot on the underside of the calf is only visible from below.

+Etymology

+Scientists named this frog "Brazil-nut poison frog" because of its tendency to bring its tadpoles to the empty husks of Brazil nut fruits.
+Scientists have noted the multi-species interaction necessary for this breeding act.
+First, the tree must produce and shed the fruit.
+Then a mammal, such as an agouti, must eat the edible portion of the nut while leaving the husk behind.
+Then the husk must fill with rainwater.
+Then, insects, toads, and frogs deposit their larvae within the water.
+This creates a complex small ecosystem where larvae of many species, most capable of eating each other, must compete to survive.
+Scientists note that not only size but also the timing of deposition affects which species emerges from this situation alive.